xtendui/xtendui/src/app/markdown/intro/information/index.md

 * Clone the repository `git clone https://github.com/xtendui/xtendui.git`
 * Install required npm packages with `pnpm install`
-* Use `pnpm generate` to generate react components
 * Use `pnpm dev` to serve a develop version with watch
 * Use `pnpm build && pnpm serve` to serve a production version